maolro/raldamain/en/rules/ranks/Weapons/firearms.md

 Add your rank to all attack rolls made with firearms.

 <u>Deadly aim:</u> Your attacks are especially deadly when striking enemies at close range.
 When attacking a target within 30 feet of you you will ignore any defense they have for natural and manufactured armor (this is 15 feet for a handgun) and any permanent wounds you cause will increase their effectiveness by one step.
-Before making an attack you can add a -2 penalty to your attack roll to increase the distance at which you can use deadly marksmanship by 15 feet.
+Before making an attack you can add a -2 penalty to your attack roll to increase the distance at which you can use deadly aim by 15 feet.

 <u>Gunslinger's Agility:</u> Drawing your weapon costs you a move action (this costs you a bonus action if it is a handgun).
 You also your initiative by 1, and increase it again when you reach rank III and V.